pytorch/builder/README.md

 ./nimbix-launch --type ngd3 --image foo2
 ```
 ... for dual Titan X instance, assuming you have an image called `foo2`

+You can add image names and instance types to the config file (see below), if you want, so that you can
+give a default type for each image.
+Then, you just need to specify the image name on the commandline, and
+it will choose the instance type from the config file for you.

 ### ssh